ABATEMENT

 ORDINARY

-A simple and common charge.
+A charge that is a simple and

 PARTIAL ACHIEVEMENT